TimHopg/42-pipex/README.md

 Appends to file instead of deleting and starting again.
 - Edge cases: check for the existence of files, permissions, handle cases where commands are missing, where the environment is not set etc.
 - You need `get_next_line` for `here_doc`.
+- commands in the same directory must only be executed if preceded by `./`
+- check for non-executable cmds, should return err code `126`
+- try here_doc with empty string
+- check pipex can execute a command in the same directory AND subdirectories
+- delimeter can be `""`
+- `./pipex here_doc " " "cat -b" " " outfile` - this should give the here_doc prompt and then return, command not found

 `dup2(fd[1], STDOUT_FILENO)` - reroutes the standard out to file descriptor 1 which is the write end of the pipe. `fd[0]` = read, `fd[1]` = write.